Nord-rish/RealismIsRandom/README.md

 # How to install:
 1. Download as .zip.
-2. Create RealismIsRandom folder in User/Documents/maya/MAYAVERSION/scripts/ .
+2. Extract to User/Documents/maya/MAYAVERSION/scripts/
-3. Extract to that folder.
+3. Rename the folder "RealismIsRandom-master" to "RealismIsRandom"

 # How to use:
 1. Drag and Drop the RIR_Start.mel file into your open maya scene or copy and paste the code into a shelf button.